quisquous/cactbot/docs/RaidbossGuide.md

     },
 ```

-Let's say we're trying to translate `Kokyto's Echo`.
+Let's say we're trying to translate `Kokytos's Echo`.
 Both of these entries match,
 so there's two orders that these two translations could apply.
-We can replace `Koktytos` and then `Kokyto's Echo` or vice versa.
+We can replace `Koktytos` and then `Kokytos's Echo` or vice versa.

-If we apply `Kokyto's Echo` first, then `Kokyto's Echo` becomes `spectre de Cocyte`,
+If we apply `Kokytos's Echo` first, then `Kokytos's Echo` becomes `spectre de Cocyte`,
 and then the `Kokytos` translation no longer applies.
 This is a correct translation.
-However, if we apply `Kokytos` first, then `Kokyto's Echo` becomes `Cocyte's Echo`,
+However, if we apply `Kokytos` first, then `Kokytos's Echo` becomes `Cocyte's Echo`,
-and then the `Kokyto's Echo` translation no longer applies, but this is wrong!
+and then the `Kokytos's Echo` translation no longer applies, but this is wrong!

 You can see here that applying these translations in different orders produces different results,
 which is why there's a pre-collision test error.

 The way to fix this is to use regular expression
 "negative lookahead" `(?!text)` or "negative lookbehind" `(?<text)`
-to say that it only matches things that are not preceeded or following
+to say that an entry only matches strings that are not preceeded or following
 a particular piece of text.
 See [this link](https://www.regular-expressions.info/lookaround.html) for more details.